Azure/azure-sdk-for-python/sdk/documenttranslation/azure-ai-documenttranslation/README.md

 ```

 ### Check status on individual documents
-Check status and translation progress of each document.
+Check status and translation progress of each document under a job.

 ```python
 from azure.core.credentials import AzureKeyCredential